bbauska/ufo-preston-dennett/README.md

 it is time to take them seriously and learn all we can about these mysterious visitors to our planet.</p>

 I WILL REMEMBER THIS EVENT UNTIL THE DAY I DIE.
 One morning in 1946, Will (age 7) was in the basement of his aunt’s home in Cheviot, Ohio, when he sensed a presence.
-Turning around he found himself face-to-face with a short gray alien looking directly at him.
+Turning around he found himself face- to-face with a short gray alien looking directly at him.
 A staring contest ensued, until Will became scared and fled the scene.
 It took him 60 years to find the courage to report his encounter.

 I WAS SO FRIGHTENED.
 On the afternoon of December 9, 1954, Olmiro da Costa was feeding his sheep and cows when a strange craft appeared over his farm in Linha, Bela Vista, Brazil.
 Three human-looking ETs emerged.
 At first frightened, one of the figures approached him and smiled, which reassured Olmiro.
 The ETs took some of his plants and re-entered their craft.
 This was one of many other humanoid encounters in this area at that time.